 Susan M. Lorino is a licensed professional counselor with 15 years of experience counseling students in higher education.
 Her passion stems from wanting to help students overcome whatever is getting in the way of achieving what it is they most want for themselves.
 Susan’s style is compassionate, non-judgmental, curious, and includes humor (yes, we laugh in therapy!).
 Areas of focus include adult/childhood trauma, PTSD, relationship difficulties, grief/loss, depression, anxiety, and self-esteem issues.
 Susan utilizes EMDR, the NeuroAffective Relational Model, Sandtray Therapy, somatic techniques, and mindfulness in her work.

 Hello, my name is Tracy Long.
-I finished my Master’s degree in Clinical Mental Health Counseling in September 2019 and now I am completing my 3000 hours as an LPC-Intern, under the supervision of Julianne Reck, LPC-S.
+I finished my Master’s degree in Clinical Mental Health Counseling in September 2019 and now I am completing my 3000 hours as an LPC-Associate, under the supervision of Julianne Reck, LPC-S.

 I have worked at ACC for over 12 years and I truly enjoy working with the diverse student population that attends ACC.
 In my work with students, it is important for me to see things from their perspective.
 I can approach counseling from a multicultural lens by asking students the appropriate questions, emphatic listening, and then discussing their options.
 In taking a comprehensive approach when working with students, I believe that success is not possible without assisting them in meeting their basic psychosocial

 Improvement or changes in behavior are in the hands of the student, therefore, my emphasis is on empowering the student while serving as their guide.
 Individuals are teachable and capable of learning new skills needed to become their own expert guide towards wellness.
 Come talk to me and together, we will work on strategies that allow you to address the root cause of your challenges then develop goals that you would like to achieve in order to become the best version of you.